cyrilallezlom/I2C-Receiver-Light-Sensor-BH1710FVC/README.md

 The bits are coded in 2's complement (-127 to 127) but stored in a variable of type int unsigned (0 to 255).
 Due to that, we have to convert the integer and the decimal part in a int type

+In the sowtware branch you can find several files :

+-

 # HARWARE